wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember Routes](http://emberjs.com/guides/routing)

-This will tell the Ember Router to use the History API intead of the default 'hash' URLs for routes.
+This will tell the Ember Router to use the History API instead of the default 'hash' URLs for routes.
 The mapping of the `/` in our app is implicit in Ember, and it will be assigned to a route of `index`.
 The new Ember Router will use this string to make some